Obaseki Seeks Presidency’s Intervention On Illegal Loggers

 By Jonathan Nda- Isaiah

-Edo State governor, Godwin Obaseki is seeking the intervention of the presidency on the activities of illegal loggers in Edo forests .
+Edo State governor, Godwin Obaseki, is seeking the intervention of the presidency on the activities of illegal loggers in the state’s forests .

-He said the activities of illegal loggers was affecting the wildlife in his state .
+He said the activities of illegal loggers were affecting the wildlife in his state .

 He said “I actually came to rub minds with the Chief of Staff.
 We’ve been having challenges with, not just only bandits in our forests, but illegal loggers.
 It’s been an invasion of our forests, with armed loggers coming in to indiscriminately cut logs from our forests.